zamyafoobi/WowClassicGrindBot/README.md

 ## 7 Optional - Running HeadlessServer

 Similar to BlazorServer project, except without Frontend.
-Should consume less system resources with a compromise of lacking runtime tweaking ability.
+Should consume less system resources in general.

+While the bot is running there's no way to adjust / tweak the values.
+In order to take effect, have to restart.

-Everything has to be setup inside the Class Configuration, in prior.
+Everything has to be setup inside the [Class Configuration](#12-class-configuration) file, in prior.

 A successful [Configuration process](#5-BlazorServer-Configuration-process) has a result of a following configuration files
 * `data_config.json`